lbryio/lbry-sdk/INSTALL.md

  $ make idea
  ```

-To verify your installation, `which lbrynet` should return a path inside of the `lbry-venv` folder created by the `python3.7 -m venv lbry-venv` command.
+To verify your installation, `which lbrynet` should return a path inside
+of the `lbry-venv` folder.

+To exit the virtual environment simply use the command `deactivate`.

 ### Windows